 After viability and into the third trimester, life-threatening maternal conditions can usually be managed with delivery, either by induction of labor, or by cesarean section.
-If 24-48 hours is an acceptable time period in which to expect delivery, an induction can be carried out since there are regimens that effect delivery this quickly.
+If 24-48 hours is an acceptable time period in which to expect delivery, an induction can be carried out since there are regimens that cause delivery this quickly.
 If a more rapid delivery is required, a cesarean section is a good option.
 Many physicians are repelled by the idea of performing a cesarean section (possibly with a classical uterine incision) in order to avoid dismembering the fetus.
-However, it is AAPLOG's belief that classical cesarean delivery should not cause more than dismemberment repulsion disarticulation of a living human fetus.
+However, it is AAPLOG's position that classical cesarean delivery should not cause Table 2.
+Conditions in pregnancy that mayendanger maternal life or major bodilyfunction